 For example, if you joined anytime in 2023, the cost would be $120.
 If you arrived after Jan.
 1, 2024, you may be able to obtain a pass for $60 for the two remaining concerts of the season.
 This, however, is at the discretion of our Director of Memberships, as it is only possible if we have space available.

 The advantage of obtaining at least a partial season pass is that it puts you in line to receive our spring information about enrolment for the following year.

 What if I can’t attend a performance?

-If you know you’re going to be out of town, or otherwise unable to make one of our concerts, we encourage you to “pass the pass”!
+We encourage you to “pass the pass”!
 Simply arrange to lend your pass to a friend or colleague.
 And, unless you’re lending your pass for the final concert of the season, make sure you get it back again afterwards!